Ireland approves AstraZeneca, J&J vaccines for over-50s - PM

-The Irish government has agreed to allow the use of both the Johnson & Johnson (JNJ.N) and AstraZeneca (AZN.L) vaccines for people over 50 years old, Prime Minister Micheal Martin said on Tuesday.
+DUBLIN (Reuters) - The Irish government has agreed to allow the use of both the Johnson & Johnson and AstraZeneca vaccines for people over 50 years old, Prime Minister Micheal Martin said on Tuesday.

 The Johnson & Johnson vaccine had been paused by health authorities and AstraZeneca was only allowed for those over 60.